 - 1/2 cup white sugar

-- 1/2 cup sweetened condensed milk (NOT evaporated milk)
+- 1/2 cup sweetened condensed milk, NOT evaporated milk

 - 1 teaspoon vanilla

-- 1/2 cup chopped nuts (optional)
+- 1/2 cup chopped nuts, optional

 Instructions

 - Stir in Karo syrup, both sugars, and sweetened condensed milk.
+Mix until most of the sugar is dissolved.

 - Stir down and scrape sides of bowl.